MyHush/terminology/README.md

 The main "full node" of hush.
 Downloads the full blockchain which is currently a few GB :)

+## HushChat

+A new "chat GUI" encrypted messenger interface to Hush wallets.

 ## ITM Attack

 A shielded address linkability metadata leakage attack